 Anything drawn with the pen tool is also a shape widget—another special type, called a custom shape.
 Everything in the Icon widget library is a custom shape as well.

 © 2002-2019 Axure Software Solutions, Inc. All rights reserved.
 Axure® is a registered trademark of Axure Software Solutions, Inc.

 Shape widgets make up the majority of widgets in most Axure RP diagrams.
 Shapes are often static but may feature interactivity, such as an OnClick behavior for a button shape.

 AS STAND-INS FOR CONTENT OR GRAPHICS (IN LOW FIDELITY DIAGRAMS)

 The OnClick event is the one most often used with shape widgets.
 The default button, primary button, and link button widgets in the Default library come pre-styled with classic button looks, but any shape can serve as a clickable element when interactions are added to it.

 Vector art can be created in Axure RP using the pen tool, which creates a custom shape widget.
 Learn how to use the pen tool to draw custom shapes in this article: The pen tool.

-(You can also import SVG-format vector graphics to your RP files—via image widgets—but these SVGs can't be edited in Axure RP like custom shapes can.)
+You can also import SVG-format vector graphics to your RP files—via image widgets—which you can then convert to custom shapes for further editing.

 You can use widgets to add notes and markup to a diagram.
 The stickies and markers in the Markup section of the Default library are shape widgets pre-styled as markup elements.